laoderiszwan/laoderiszwan/README.md

 I am an Informatics Engineering student interested in programming, software development, and computer science.

-Currently focused on strengthening my programming fundamentals, problem-solving skills, and understanding of software engineering.
+Currently focused on strengthening my programming fundamentals and developing practical skills as an aspiring Software Engineer.

-My long-term direction is to grow as a Software Engineer and explore Artificial Intelligence and Machine Learning.

 ---